wilsonliaows/docs/formulas/date-formulas.md

 ## in_time_zone

-Converts a time stamp to a different time zone.
-Uses the list of time zone names from the IANA time zone database.
-Value of time will not change, only the time zone.
+Converts a time value to a different time zone.
+This function uses the list of time zone names from the IANA time zone database.
+The output will be an equivalent time in a different time zone.
 Find out more [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

 ### Example